Lab 06 — Cloudflare Tunnel

 Walkthrough

-A named tunnel is a persistent object — it has a UUID, a name, and a credential file.
+A named tunnel is a persistent Cloudflare object: it has a UUID, a name, and a

-You create it once; cloudflared uses the credential file to authenticate on startup.
+credential file.
+You create it once; cloudflared uses the credential file to

 - Open dash.cloudflare.com and select your account.